kaltura/playkit-js-ui/docs/setting-customized-spinner.md

 Sometimes we want to change the default spinner to our custom spinner, for example with our logo or brand,

-The player allows the change of the spinner in a simple and easy way through the [player's areas mechanism](./ui-components.md) that allows adding/removing/replacing components by area, as you can see in the following full working example:
+The player allows the change of the spinner in a simple and easy way like any other components through the [Player Areas](./ui-components.md) feature that allows adding/removing/replacing components by area, as you can see in the following full working example:

+> f

 ```html
 <!DOCTYPE html>